 Frequently Asked Questions

-A: Make sure that the CPU on the instance isn't loaded heavily with other services or applications.
-Confirm this with a utility such as
+A: Ensure that the CPU on the instance isn't loaded heavily with other services or applications.
+Confirm with a utility such as

 top to look at the average CPU utilization.
 It should be less than one.

 A: Yes.
 The instructions can be used to test performance between any two endpoints.
 For accurate results, when transferring data outside an availability domain, you must add

 --parallel 5 at the end of the client connection command.